maurobedoya/desmond_builder/README.md

 * workdir < Working directory name >
 Acceptable values: any name
 Default values: md_run
-It could be a directory o a subfolder "directory1/directory2".
+It could be a directory or a subfolder "directory1/directory2".

 * file < Specify the path to the input .mae file >
 Acceptable values: .mae file